StaafLab/SRIQ/README.md

 2. Log2transformed

 Before running SRIQ, test.properties file need to be correctly configured.
-The following lines needs to be correct or SRIQ won't start.
+The following lines needs to be correct otherwise SRIQ won't start.
 ```
 studyName: Desired output name for project
 studyPath: Folderpath to expression data